Our team was approached by the Design department at York University to create a new equipment rentals web-platform for the YSDN program.

-What would happen if an equipment that student needs is not available?
+What would happen if a type of equipment that student needs is not available?

 How might we notify the students about any overdue balance and damage fees they owe?

-After we had brainstormed potential solutions and analyzed pain points, we created a detailed site map outlining where each of Toolbox's features would be developed.
-This allowed us to get a grasp into how the complete platform would operate and what each of need to focus on.
+After listing down all the potential features to address the different pain points, we created a detailed site map outlining where each of Toolbox's features would be developed.
+This allowed us to get a grasp of how the complete platform would operate and what each of us need to focus on.

-The user flows provided clarity on where we should focus our efforts as a group, and the necessary steps we had to design for.
-This helped our group realize we had some discrepancies with the system-focused mapping of our platform above, and allowed us an opportunity to blend these two conceptual charts early.
+The user flows provided clarity on where we should focus our efforts as a group and the necessary steps we had to design for.
+This helped our group realize we had some discrepancies with the system-focused mapping of our platform above and allowed us an opportunity to blend these two conceptual charts early.
 Here, I worked on planning the different user scenarios to address a solution for student’s core needs.

 Visual Design Guidelines

 After a long three months, our final solution is a collective effort that helps create a platform capable of making several significant improvements to the current rental program of YSDN.
-Here are the user flows for students (the user group I was responsible for), this new system is an invaluable step up from what we currently have in many different ways:
+Following are the user flows for student checkout experience.

 In case an item isn’t currently available, students can place an ‘On hold’ request.
-Students would receive email alerts for when the item/s become available.
-The date picker allows them to select the date with they no longer wish to be notified about the availability of the equipment.
+Students would receive email alerts for when requested item/s become available.
+The date picker allows them to select the date after which they no longer wish to be notified about the availability.

 Link to Invision Prototype

-A notification alert would pop up if a student owes any damage fees or has an overdue balance.
-Students can personalize email alerts in settings.
-New students can also check the hours and location of the rental service on campus directly from the dashboard.
+A pop-up notification alerts the student owing any damage fees or has an overdue balance.
+Students can also check the hours and location directly from the dashboard.